What does “andiamore” mean?

 Andiamore– let’s go, guided by love.

 a few interests: relationships/affiliation, neuroscience (neuroendocrinology), psychology, linguistics.
 I’m interested in nero- everything!

 some hobbies: hiking, snowboarding, photography, baking/cooking, dancing, exercise, learning & teaching a couple of values: honesty/authenticity, kindness, growth/learning, self-awareness, self-development, courage and connection.

 I am a current Master of Science candidate in Industrial/Organizational Psychology.
-I’m also certified in Laughter Yoga and lead classes with my sister Michelle.
+I’m also certified in Laughter Yoga and lead workshops with my sister Michelle.

-In the future, I want do consulting/executive coaching, corporate team building, leadership development and ultimately, public/motivational speaking.
+In the future, I want do consulting/executive coaching, corporate team building, leadership development, teaching and ultimately, public/motivational speaking.